sinequa/sba-angular/docs/getting-started.md

 If you want to discover new functionalities that may be useful for an existing application, have a look at the [Components](libraries/components/components.html) and [Analytics](libraries/analytics/analytics.html) libraries.
 You can also test most of the SBA Framework's components in the [Vanilla Builder](#vanilla-builder) application.

-Sinequa also comes with pre-packaged applications (that are deployed out-of-the-box), so you can test these apps directly with your own data (See [prepackaged applications](#pre-packaged-applications) below).
+Sinequa also comes with pre-packaged apps (that are deployed out-of-the-box), and you can test these apps directly with your own data (See [prepackaged applications](#pre-packaged-applications) below).

 ## Create a first application